 If there are other versions of the file named in the entry field available for comparison (e.g. in a Git repository), the Versions button displays a list of these other versions.
-If this button is not enabled, check the options set on the Versions preference page.
+If this button is not enabled, check the options on the Versions settings page.

 When you have chosen two image files to compare, to perform the comparison:

 - click the Start or Recompare toolbar button, alternatively press Enter;